kudobuilder/kudo.dev/content/docs/developing-operators/packages.md

 ```

 ::: attribute operator.yaml
-`operator.yaml` is the main YAML file defining both operator metadata as the whole lifecycle of the operator.
+`operator.yaml` is the main YAML file defining both operator metadata as well as the whole lifecycle of the operator.
 [Tasks](tasks.md) and [plans](plans.md) are defined in this file.
 Metadata that provide the name, version and maintainers of the operator are set here as well.
 :::

 ::: attribute params.yaml